outdreamer/build-a-cure/docs/tasks/function_to_do.md

       - apply structural interface to connect logic & math structures:
         - 1. some of those structures have structural relationships which should be identified by applying interfaces, like structure (including components like the similarity concept)
           - similarity:
-            - the similarity in structure between the solution set size & set iteration (a progression or sequence) is relevant, bc the iteration & the set size should
+            - the similarity in structure between the solution set size & set iteration (a progression or sequence) is relevant, bc the iteration & the set size should:
               - move in opposite directions
               - equal the original set size when added
           - by applying the structural interface (with components like the concept of 'similarity'), the query can identify this relevance by checking if an adjacent connecting function between the similar structures exists & is relevant to the problem/solution